Truth Only Has Few Friends

 Being Arrested

-I find it amusing that in the close protection and investigations industry these days everyone is trying to be the squeaky clean perfect little protectors and detectives, which is all well and good to some extent as long as nothing goes wrong and the clients are behaving.
+I find it amusing that in the close protection and investigations industry these days everyone is trying to be the squeaky clean perfect little protectors and detectives, which is all well and good, to some extent as long as nothing goes wrong and the clients are behaving.
 The issue is when things do go wrong and get heated, which they do often, you need people around you that are street wise and have a spine, not choir boys who are going to sing and cause more problems for everyone involved.

-These days if you travel internationally, you are going to be working in the emerging markets or you are just not liked in some circles then you are running the risk of being arrested for some reason.
+These days if you travel internationally, if you are going to be working in the emerging markets or are just not liked in some circles then you are running the risk of being arrested for some reason.
 Criminals are not the only ones who can end up in handcuffs!
 It may come as a shock to some people, but many police forces are corrupt and not just in the emerging markets.

 I have experienced both police and state corruption in Western Europe and the U.S.; just because someone has a badge, it does not mean they are honest and trustworthy.
 Many people, particularly those who are not well traveled, are suspicious of strangers, especially if the stranger is a foreigner.
 If you are seen acting suspiciously, talking about security matters and taking pictures of venues, you could be taken for a spy or a terrorist and arrested.

 A simple example I can give was that I was once traveling with a group of people through Italy in the early 1990’s, at one port on the Adriatic several of the group members decided to wander off and take some photos of some Italian navy patrol boats.
-By the time I had located them they had been taken on board one of the vessels and were being spoken to by the military police.
+By the time I had located them they had been taken on board one of the vessels and were being questioned by the military police.
 They handed over their film, explained they were tourists, the police were very professional, and everyone went on their way, but in some countries taking photos of anything military related can get you into a lot of trouble.

 If you are ever involved in a violent confrontation and end up hurting or killing someone, you will be arrested.
-If you are a foreigner, the chances will be that the local authorities will be against you to start with and they’ll want to make an example of you.
+If you are a foreigner, the chances will be that the local authorities will be against you to start with, and they’ll want to make an example of you.
 Especially if they find out you’re a bodyguard, investigator or security contractor etc.

-You need to make plans for what to do in this situation; you don’t want to end up in a 3rd world prison because you took a gun off and shot a kidnapper, who turned out to be a police officer.
+You need to make plans for what to do in this situation; you don’t want to end up in a 3rd world prison because you took a gun off, and shot a kidnapper, who turned out to be a police officer.
 In many countries, even developed Western countries, since 9/11, the mere fact that you are a foreigner will put you in the same league as a terrorist in many people’s minds.
 Unfortunately, it will mean nothing if you are a 100% law-abiding citizen.

 You must also remember; the most dangerous time will be the first few minutes of your arrest.
 You can expect some level of violence, even from police in 1st world countries.
-In the US most cops first response to an incident is to draw their guns, if they see any possible threat they shoot, so be very careful especially when dealing with armed, nervous and scared police.
+In the US most cops first response to an incident is to draw their guns, if they see any possible threat, they shoot, so be very careful especially when dealing with armed, nervous and scared police.

-If you’re providing serious security or investigative services you must always keep a low profile, have an escape plan including several routes to a safe locations and know how to get out of the country.
+If you’re providing serious security or investigative services you must always keep a low profile, have an escape plan including several routes to a safe location and know how to get out of the country.
 Also, have protocols in place for if you, your client or team members are arrested or detained by the police, military or government agencies…

 Being Arrested